 PilotAWOS

-Apple Watch Weather app for Pilots
+Weather app for Pilots

 This information is useful to light plane VFR pilots, who normally get it more slowly from a tape loop broadcast on the radio.